How do I contact the Secretariat of the Poseidon Principles Association?

 How does this fit with other sustainable banking or finance initiatives?

 What are the fees for Signatories?

-The Annual Fee is USD 5,000 and is paid annually to the Poseidon Principles Association before 30 June each year.
+The Annual Fee for 2020 is USD 7,500 and is paid annually to the Poseidon Principles Association in accordance to the Governance Rules.
 In the first year, the Annual Fee is required in addition to the Signatory Fee.